-About the ILA Study Group on the Role of Cities and International Law
+About the ILA Study Group

-The mandate of this study group is to examine the changing position and role of cities in international legal order.
+The mandate of this Study Group is to examine the changing position and role of cities in international legal order.
 This relates to the following key issues:

 - What does the internationalisation of the city mean in legal terms?
 What are the legal implications of cities stepping up to the international stage?
 What is the impact of the internationalisation of the city on the international legal order?
 How is the changing international legal order impacting the world’s cities?